SD-WAN Architecture

 The Three-Plane Architecture

-SD-WAN is built on the separation of three distinct planes, a concept borrowed from SDN (Software-Defined Networking):
+is built on the separation of three distinct planes, a concept borrowed from (Software-Defined Networking):

-- Management Plane: The GUI or API where the CFM (Certified Facility Manager) or Network Engineer defines the intent.
+- Management Plane: The or where the Network Engineer defines the intent.
 "I want my Voice traffic to always have the lowest latency."

 - Control Plane: The "Brains" that exchange routing information and crypto keys between all sites.
 It determines the best paths based on global availability.